|Which ToughArmor MB720 is right for you?|

 A: The MB720M2K-B are not compatible with the Oculink or SlimSAS PCIe HBA/RAID cards due to different connector pin assignments used on the device.
 Please check the compatibility list in the FAQ section for HBA/RAID cards that are compatible with MB720M2K-B.

-Q: Can you recommend an add-on card that works with MB720M2K-B?
+Q: Can you recommend an add-on card that is compatible with MB720M2K-B?

-We are currently certifying our NVMe enclosure with the major add-on card manufacturers.
-We will be adding compatible add-on cards to the list.
+We are currently in the process of certifying our NVMe enclosure with major add-on card and motherboard manufacturers.
+We will keep updating the list to include compatible accessories.

-You can click here to report a compatible add-on card/cable.
-If you want to check the compatibility of add-on card(s) that are not on the list, please click here.
+To report a compatible add-on card, cable, or motherboard, or to check the compatibility of add-on card(s) or motherboards that are not listed, please click here.